+Track 1 Effectiveness:

 Effectiveness of SO/AC Outreach

 At the Helsinki meeting and on our group’s first call, Steve DelBianco proposed that representation and outreach should be measured by results and by efforts of the SO/AC.

 Outreach results – such as statistical analysis of representation -- are appropriate to measure outreach.
 But this should not be the only measure of effective outreach.
 Such results are not often obtained, even when an SO/AC is open and accessible to new entrants and does proactive marketing and recruiting from portions of the targeted community that are not well-represented in the SO/AC.